nihilanths-lair/Meta-Runtime-Environment/README.md

 ### MMIPDT: Modifiable Modular Infrastructure Providing Development Tools

-^MMICCE — Modifiable Modular Infrastructure for Compiler Construction and Execution?
+<s>^MMICCE — Modifiable Modular Infrastructure for Compiler Construction and Execution?</s>

 **MMIPDT** is a high-performance, modifiable, and modular infrastructure designed to deliver robust development tools and an adaptable runtime environment.